Pakistan all set to tackle Rashid-Mujeeb threat

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LEEDS, England: Pakistan are likely to experience their warmest and perhaps sunniest day here at Headingley on Saturday since arriving in England earlier this summer.
+LEEDS, England: Pakistan are likely to experience their warmest and perhaps sunniest day here at Headingley on Saturday since arriving in England earlier this summer, writes Khalid Hussain.

 They are also expecting to experience the most spin-friendly conditions on a dry pitch where Pakistan will face bottom-placed Afghanistan in yet another must-win World Cup match.